 2. A Similar Crash Would Have Global Repercussions Today

-The Great Depression of the 1930s is the name given to the great economic downturn in the heart of Western capitalist economies following the 1929 crisis.
-Before breaking down this key historical event in a series of facts, a stock market crash of 1929 summary is necessary.
+The Great Depression is the name given to the big economic downturn of the 1930s in the heart of Western capitalist economies following the 1929 crisis.
+Before breaking down this key historical event, a summary of the 1929 stock market crash is necessary.

 The latter point, the self-reference, refers to the tendency of many American investors in the 1920s to ignore what was happening in Europe.
 That failure to read clear signals accounted for the shock.
-Nevertheless, the stock market crash of 1929 was a process that lasted a week and three disastrous sessions that began on October 24, culminating on Tuesday, October 29.
+Nevertheless, the stock market crash of 1929 was a process that lasted a week and three disastrous trading sessions that began on October 24, culminating on Tuesday, October 29, 1929.

 3. The 1929 Crash Was Not a Single-Day Event

-The third fact to know about the 1929 crash is that it was not a single-day event.
-The crash began on Thursday, October 24—so-called Black Thursday.
+The 1929 crash was not a single-day event.
+The crash began on Thursday, October 24, so-called Black Thursday.
 There was a collapse of the market as stocks lost some 13% of their value.
-The shock factor was considerable, given that the Dow Jones Industrial Average (DJIA) hit a record high barely a month earlier on September 3.
+The shock factor was considerable, given that the Dow Jones Industrial Average (DJIA) hit a record high barely a month earlier, on September 3.

 Following five years of bullish excess, during which the DJIA increased fivefold and reached a peak of 381.17 on September 3, 1929, the value started to fall.
 The DJIA started losing its gains during an initial and gradual drop.
 Stocks entered a yo-yo phase, recovering over half their loss, only to drop again.

 The decline went into a full tailspin on Black Thursday.
 Some 12.9 million shares were sold that day.
 The banks were bamboozled.
 They reacted just like a hurried driver who ignores the water temperature gauge as it moves toward the red end.
-Instead of stopping to check if a fan belt has broken, she/he drives on, hoping the problem fixes itself.
+Instead of stopping to check if a fan belt has broken, she or he drives on, hoping the problem fixes itself.

 4. The Banks Expected the Market to Fix Itself

 Similarly, the banks were relying on the market to fix itself.
 Thus, they bought more, achieving a recovery.
-Black Thursday ended with a 2.1% loss—which seemed positively bullish compared to the 13% lost in the first part of the day.
-On October 25, the markets were quiet.
+Black Thursday ended with a 2.1% loss, which seemed positively bullish compared to the 13% loss in the first part of the day.
+On October 25, 1929, the markets were quiet.
 It was that deceitful kind of calm that precedes the worst storms.

-That storm would cause the Big Crash on Monday, October 28, and completed its path of destruction on Tuesday, October 29—the famous Black Tuesday.
+That storm would cause the “Great Crash” on Monday, October 28, 1929 and complete its path of destruction on Tuesday, October 29, the famous Black Tuesday.
 On that day, over 16 million shares were sold.
 The market lost $14.0 billion worth of value.
 But, during the week that started on Black Thursday, the total loss was $30.0 billion.

-That was over ten times the annual budget of the U.S. federal government, far more than the same spent during World War 1.
-(Burns, Ric, James Sanders, Lisa Ades, Steve Rivo, Marilyn Ness, David Ogden Stiers, Buddy Squires, Allen Moore, Brian Keane, and Charlie Rose.
-2010.
-New York: A Documentary Film.
-[United States]: PBS Home Video.)
+That was over 10 times the annual budget of the U.S. federal government, far more than the amount spent during World War I. (Source: Burns, Ric, James Sanders, Lisa Ades, Steve Rivo, Marilyn Ness, David Ogden Stiers, Buddy Squires, Allen Moore, Brian Keane, and Charlie Rose.
+New York: A Documentary Film,” United States: PBS Home Video, 2010.)

 Which Factors Led to the Stock Market Crash of 1929?

-5. World War One Had a Fundamental Role
+5. World War I Had a Fundamental Role

-As we start to examine what caused the Crash of 1929, World War 1 is one of the main causes.
-This is not to suggest the war itself, which left devastation and millions dead.
-Rather, how the Great War set up the markets for the euphoria of the 1920s, the Crash of 1929, and the wake-up call of the Depression in the 1930s.
+As we start to examine what caused the crash of 1929, World War I is one of the main causes.
+This is not to suggest that the cause of the crash was the war itself, which left devastation and millions dead.
+Rather, World War I set up the markets for the euphoria of the 1920s, the crash of 1929, and the wake-up call of the Great Depression in the 1930s.

-World War 1 is the most important of the stock market crash of 1929 causes.
-The crash occurred as a result of the lopsided development between the U.S. and European economies, and other countries of the world in the decade 1919-1928.
+World War I is the most important of the causes of the stock market crash of 1929.
+The crash occurred as a result of the lopsided development between the U.S. and European economies, and other countries of the world in the decade 1919–1928.
 Europe was busy reconstructing amid massive social and political changes, marked by instability and the collapse of empires and monarchies.

-While the First World War had destroyed the European industrial powers, it created a unique opportunity for the United States not only to intervene in the conflict militarily and politically, but more than anything else, it allowed the U.S. to exploit its huge economic and financial power, already established between the second half of the nineteenth and early twentieth century.
+While World War I had destroyed the European industrial powers, it created a unique opportunity for the United States not only to intervene in the conflict militarily and politically, but—more than anything else—it allowed the U.S. to exploit its huge economic and financial power, already established between the second half of the 19th and early 20th centuries.